 With a huge 6.3 or 6.8-inch HD screen, some apps don’t use the entire display on your new Note.
 This is due to the long aspect ratio, similar to 16:9 widescreen movies back in the early days of HD movies and Blu-Ray players.

 Most apps and games scale up to fit the entire screen, but some don’t.
 If so follow these steps to fix the issue.
-That guide is from the Galaxy S8, but the same steps apply even on Android 9 or Android 10 and Samsung’s One UI.
+That guide is from the Galaxy S8, but the same steps apply on Android 9 or Android 10 and Samsung’s One UI.

 - Pull down the notification bar and head to Settings (gear-shaped icon near the top right)